School of Business

 FIN 330 International Financial Management (C or higher)

-Major Requirements (15 credits) - all BAN courses are asynchronous online
+Major Requirements (15 credits)

 Business Analytics Major Requirements: